Philip Goldson: Days in opposition

 In 1956, Goldson resigned from the PUP along with nine others, citing Price's ambitious moves within the party hierarchy.
 Goldson would serve the rest of his political career in opposition to Price and the PUP.

 Soon after Goldson joined Richardson under the Honduran Independence Party banner and contested the 1957 election unsuccessfully, losing his seat to the PUP candidate.
 Goldson was not a candidate for the Legislative Assembly in 1961, but in 1965 won the Belize City-based Albert constituency as leader of the National Independence Party.
 This began his role as the long-running member of the Opposition; from 1961 to 1974 he sat in the House alone (he was appointed after the NIP lost all eighteen seats to the PUP in 1961 elections), joined only by Edwin Morey from 1965 to 1969, and remained in opposition until the PUP lost elections in 1984.

 Goldson, according to historian Assad Shoman, singlehandedly kept the two party system in Belize alive at a time when citizens distrusted the PUP and ignored the NIP.
 Goldson, however, eventually left to pursue a law degree in London, returning in 1974 after the formation of the UDP.

 After Theodore Aranda was deposed as leader of the UDP in 1982, Goldson ran unsuccessfully against Manuel Esquivel for the post of UDP leader, but won a Ministership in 1984.
 In the 1984 elections he not only won his seat but also celebrated the first victory of his party (UDP).
-He was appointed Minister of Social Services.
+He was appointed Minister of Social Services and Community Development from 1984 to 1986, then Minister of Labour and Social Services from 1986 to 1989 and Minister of Human Resources, Youth Development and Womem’s Affairs since 1989.

 As Minister he established the Family Court, the Belize City Urban Department, the Department of Women's Affairs, the District Councils, and the Disabilities Service Division.